-Finally, to investigate the correlation between social media advocacy campaigns and the level of knowledge of sickle cell disease among undergraduates of Lead City University and Kola Daisi University, Pearson Product Correlation was also used with a two-tailed test of significance at P<0.05 level.
-The finding from Table 4 revealed the p-value or Sig. value is 0.00 which is less than the p-value (using default 5%).
-The Correlation () implies that it is significant at the p<0.05 level (2-tailed).
+Finally, to investigate the correlation between social media advocacy campaigns and level of knowledge of sickle cell disease among undergraduates of Lead City University and Kola Daisi University, Pearson Product Correlation was also used with a two-tailed test of significance at P<0.05 level.
+Finding from Table 4 revealed the p-value or Sig. value is 0.00 which is less than the pvalue (using default 5%).
+The Correlation (\\) implies that it is significant at the p<0.05 level (2tailed).

-Therefore, the null hypothesis is rejected and the finding concludes that there is a significant relationship between social media advocacy campaigns and the level of knowledge of sickle cell disorder among undergraduates of Lead City University and Kola Daisi University.
-The sample correlation is 0.701 (social media advocacy campaigns correlate with the level of knowledge of sickle cell disorder at 0.701) which is positive and shows that the relationship is moderate (0.701; P=0.000).
-Hence, we reject hypothesis H_o1 which states that there would be no significant influence of social media Advocacy Campaigns on the level of knowledge of Sickle Cell Disorder among undergraduates of Lead City University and Kola Daisi University.
+Therefore, the null hypothesis is rejected and finding concludes that there is a significant relationship between social media advocacy campaigns and the level of knowledge of sickle cell disorder among undergraduates of Lead City University and Kola Daisi University.
+The sample correlation is 0.701 (social media advocacy campaigns correlate with level of knowledge of sickle cell disorder at 0.701) which is positive and shows that the relationship is moderate (0.701; P=0.000).
+Hence, we reject the hypothesis H01 which states that there would be no significant influence of social media Advocacy Campaigns on the level of knowledge of Sickle Cell Disorder among undergraduates of Lead City University and Kola Daisi University.